OGGM/oggm/docs/pitfalls.rst

 .. figure:: _static/global_volume_mau2019.png
     :width: 100%

-    Global volume estimates as a function of the multiplication factor applied to the ice creep parameter A, with five different setups: defaults, with sliding velocity, with lateral drag, and with rectangular and parabolic bed shapes only (instead of the default mixed
+    Global volume estimated as a function of the multiplication factor applied to the ice creep parameter A, with five different setups: defaults, with sliding velocity, with lateral drag, and with rectangular and parabolic bed shapes only (instead of the default mixed